Skip to main content

 • Enabled/True: Every inbound file transfer is scanned.
 The ICAP Server must be set up and active for the scanning to commence.

-• Disabled/False: Every inbound file transfer is not scanned.
+• Disabled/False: Inbound file transfers are not scanned.

 To enable or disable ICAP Scanning on an Endpoint, follow these steps: